 Social entrepreneurship is taught in the school: pupils organise events and give the proceeds to local charities.
-A weekly school assembly, comprising pupil and staff members, meets to ensure that the pupils' voices are heard.
+A weekly school asembly, comprising pupil and staff members, meets to ensure that the pupils' voices are heard.

-Pupil voice is held on Wednesday morning.
-The aim of this is to give any notices, and share any concerns or issues.
+There is a short assembly every Monday Wednesday and Friday morning to give any notices, share any concerns or issues, and to focus the mind for the school day ahead.
 The assembly sometimes includes a short reading by a teacher or pupil who has chosen something that means something to them and which they would like to share, or a prepared dramatic or other presentation by pupils.
-The pupils have a weekly Life Skills class with Julia VanEllis-Hammond where they can also express any PCHSE related issues that they have.